Son La

 When is the best time to visit Son La?

-• October: Wild sunflower season
+• October: Stunning wild sunflower displays

 How far is Son La from Hanoi center?
 How long to get there?